SDSU reports 120 new cases of COVID-19 among students

 The San Diego Tubman-Chavez Community Center, located at 415 Euclid Ave., the next nearest testing location to campus, offers no-appointment testing seven days a week.

-Students continue to seek testing at the university’s Student Health Services (SHS) Testing Booth as well as various testing sites across San Diego County.
+Students continue to seek testing at the university’s Student Health Services Testing Booth as well as various testing sites across San Diego County, the university said.
 SHS and HHSA continue to work together to cross reference positive test results of those who have reported an SDSU-affiliation.
 The SHS Case Assessment Team, upon receiving confirmation of a positive test, immediately contact the individual and any direct contacts.

 To date, confirmed SDSU-related cases are reporting an average 4.5 contacts each, about double the typical number reported.